MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 **Note** - At this time, only the Nano Server OS Image is compatible with a Nano Server container host.

-For more information on container image management see [Windows Container Images](../management/manage_images.md).
+For more information on container image management see [Windows container images](../management/manage_images.md).

 ### <a name=docker></a>Install Docker

-The Docker Engine is not shipped with Windows, and not installed with the Windows Container feature.
+The Docker Engine is not shipped with Windows, and not installed with the Windows container feature.
 To install Docker, follow the instructions in this article [Docker and Windows](./docker_windows.md).

 ## Hyper-V container host

 ### <a name=hypv></a>Enable the Hyper-V Role

-Hyper-V can be enabled when creating the Nano Server virtual hard drive, see [Prepare Nano Server for Containers](#nano) for these instructions.
+Hyper-V can be enabled when creating the Nano Server virtual hard drive, see [Prepare Nano Server for containers](#nano) for these instructions.

 ### <a name=nest></a>Configure nested virtualization